ryanygu/image-tagger/README.md

-# image-tagging-application
+# Image Tagger

-Tags images in users computer starting at specified root directory.
-Allows users to select root directory and view all images in the system or images under the given directory.
-Can apply tags to images for easier sorting and searching, can delete and add tags easily using intuitive GUI.
+Image Tagger provides an easy way to manage and organize your photos.

+### Usage

+Download and open our application through the IDE of your choice.
+Run ```TagsView.java```.

+### Features

+Update images with tags through our GUI.
+These tags are helpful for sorting and searching images.

-GUI made using JavaFX and SceneBuilder.
+GUI made with JavaFX and SceneBuilder.

-Implements MVC and Observer Design Patterns as well as multiple SOLID Principles of OOP.
+Implements MVC and Observer design patterns as well as multiple SOLID principles of OOP.

+### Todo

+- Bug: serialization not working
+- Bug: issues with choosing root directory
+- Update UI